leanprover/lean4/doc/dev/testing.md

 ctest -j 4 --output-on-failure --timeout 300
 ```

-To get verbose output from ctest pass the `-VV` command line option.
+To get verbose output from ctest pass the `--verbose` command line
-Note that is two letter `V`'s and not a `W`.
-I guess it means very
+option.
+Test output is normally suppressed and only summary
-verbose.
+information is displayed.
+This option will show all test output

 Here is the summary of the test source code organization.
 All these tests are included by [/src/shell/CMakeLists.txt](https://github.com/leanprover/lean4/blob/master/src/shell/CMakeLists.txt):